sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/performance-budget/index.md

 {: .img-thumbnail}

 ### The budget file
 In 8.0 we introduced a new way of configuring budget.
 You can configure default values and specific for a URL.
+In the budget file there are 5 couple of sections:

+* timings - are Visual and technical metrics and are configured in milliseconds (ms)
+* requests - the max number of requests per type or total
+* transferSize - the max transfer size (over the wire) per type or total
+* thirdPatrty - max number of requests or trasnferSize for third parties
+* score - minimum score for Coach advice

-#### Simple budget file"
+#### Simple budget file
 The simplest version of a budget file that will check for SpeedIndex higher than 1000 ms looks like this:

 ~~~json